-ART 361–Critical Issues in Contemporary Art: taught in Winter Quarter 2013 and Winter Quarter 2014 by Eric Fredericksen.
-A public lecture series accompanied both courses; see the list of speakers for 2013 and 2014.
-Fredericksen is planning the 2015 class and lecture series.
+ART 361–Critical Issues in Contemporary Art: taught in winter quarter by Eric Fredericksen.
+A public lecture series accompanies the course each year; see the list of speakers for 2013, 2014, and 2015.

-Art 590–Interdisciplinary Graduate Seminar in Contemporary Practices: taught in Spring Quarter 2013 and Spring Quarter 2014 by Scott Lawrimore, who was then Deputy Director for Collections and Exhibitions at the Frye Art Museum and is now the Director of our Jacob Lawrence Gallery.
-These classes have done Field Study trips; read about the 2014 trip to Texas here.
-Lawrimore will be teaching the 2015 class as well.
+Art 590–Interdisciplinary Graduate Seminar in Contemporary Practices: taught in spring quarter by Scott Lawrimore, who was Deputy Director for Collections and Exhibitions at the Frye Art Museum when he started teaching the class and is now the Director of our Jacob Lawrence Gallery.
+These classes have done Field Study trips; read about them here.

 In addition to these courses, Nebula Project funds are being used to support expanded programming in the Jacob Lawrence Gallery under the direction of Scott Lawrimore.